Mu-L/YouTubeTweak/FUNCTIONS.md

 - This setting mainly affects automatic comment translation.
 - When a comment is identified as a language that does not need translation, the extension keeps a manual translation button, and the user can still click it to view a translation.

+<a name="translate-global"></a>

+## Global Translation

+<a name="translate-global-video-list-title"></a>

+### Translate Video List Titles

+After enabling this, the extension displays translations below the original titles in video lists, allowing you to understand video content directly while browsing without first opening the watch page.

+Suitable use cases:

+- You browse foreign-language home pages, search results, or recommendation lists.
+- You view Shorts titles and player end-screen recommendations and want to see translations at the same time.
+- You want to keep the original titles so you can compare them with the translations.

+Scope:

+- The YouTube home page, search results, watch-page recommendation lists, and other areas that use video cards.
+- Shorts video cards.
+- Recommended videos displayed at the end of the player.

+Notes:

+- This option is disabled by default and does not depend on the subtitle translation or comment translation options.
+- Translations use the "Translation Target Language" setting.
+When "Follow YouTube language" is selected, the current YouTube page language is used.
+- Original titles are retained, while translations appear below them with a dashed underline to distinguish them.
+- If a title is already in the target language, the translation is identical to the original, or translation fails, the extension does not display a duplicate translation.
+- Enabling or disabling this feature automatically refreshes the current YouTube page.

+<a name="translate-watch"></a>

+## Watch Page Translation

+<a name="translate-watch-video-title"></a>

+### Translate Watch Page Video Title

+After enabling this, regular video watch pages display a title translation below the original title while retaining the original title.

+Suitable use cases:

+- You want to quickly understand the title when watching a foreign-language video.
+- You need to compare the original title with the translation to avoid losing the original context by viewing only the translation.

+Notes:

+- This option is disabled by default and only applies to regular video watch pages.
+- Translations use the "Translation Target Language" setting and do not depend on the description, summary, subtitle, or comment translation options.
+- If the title is already in the target language, the translation is identical to the original, or translation fails, the page retains the original title.
+- Enabling or disabling this feature automatically refreshes the current YouTube page.

+<a name="translate-watch-video-description"></a>

+### Translate Video Description

+After enabling this, regular video watch pages display a translated description near the original description.
+The corresponding translation remains visible whether the description is collapsed or expanded.

+Suitable use cases:

+- You read content descriptions, chapter information, or supplementary material for foreign-language videos.
+- You want to retain the links, images, and formatting in the original description while reading the translation.

+Notes:

+- This option is disabled by default and only applies to regular video watch pages.
+- Translations use the "Translation Target Language" setting and do not depend on the title, summary, subtitle, or comment translation options.
+- The original description is retained, while the translation appears in an area with a dashed border.
+Links, images, and other content that cannot be translated directly remain unchanged.
+- If the description contains no translatable text or translation fails, the page retains the original description.
+- Enabling or disabling this feature automatically refreshes the current YouTube page.

+<a name="translate-watch-video-summary"></a>

+### Translate Video Summary

+After enabling this, if YouTube provides a video summary on a regular video watch page, the extension displays a translated summary near the original summary.
+The appropriate translation is shown whether the summary is collapsed or expanded.

+Suitable use cases:

+- You want to understand the general content of a foreign-language video through its summary first.
+- YouTube displays a summary, but the summary language is difficult for you to read.

+Notes:

+- This option is disabled by default and only applies to regular video watch pages where YouTube provides a summary.
+- The extension only translates existing summaries and does not automatically generate summaries for videos without one.
+- Translations use the "Translation Target Language" setting and do not depend on the title, description, subtitle, or comment translation options.
+- If the summary is already in the target language, the translation is identical to the original, or translation fails, the page retains the original summary.
+- Enabling or disabling this feature automatically refreshes the current YouTube page.

 <a name="translate-subtitle"></a>